-I hate the Windows update service not running message that keeps on popping up on my screen every few days whenever I turn on my PC.
+I hate to see windows update cannot currently check for updates because the service is not running that keeps on popping up on my screen every few days whenever I turn on my PC.
 Just how do I stop my computer from showing this?
-That’s a typical question posted in many forums that dwell on Windows operating system user issues, especially for those that use Microsoft’s Windows 8 and 10 operating systems.
+That’s a typical question posted in many forums that dwell on Windows operating system user issues, especially for those that use Microsoft’s Windows 7, Windows 8, and 10 operating systems.

-Today, I am going to tell you the causes of Windows update service not running problem and how to fix it to stop seeing the annoying message on your computer screen.
+Today, I am going to tell you the causes of windows update cannot currently check for updates and how to fix it to stop seeing the annoying message on your computer screen.
 Are you ready for that?
 Fair enough, let’s begin with the causes of the Windows update service failure:

 - Accidental disabling of the Windows update service.